openflighthpc/docs.openflighthpc.org/docs/docs/flight-solo/admin-guides/concertim-cloud/manage-nodes.md

 These templates can be quickly launched through the CLI to add new compute nodes to the cluster.

-For example, to launch a small compute node that's the first for a cluster, run the following from the Alces Cloud CLI:
+For example, to launch a small compute node that's the first for a cluster, run the following from the Concertim Cloud CLI:
 ```bash
 $ openstack stack create -t generic-compute-small.yml \
         --parameter node-number=1 \